 Fortunately, Silfra is a pretty easy snorkeling excursion.
 I had zero experience snorkeling, but had no problems flowing with the water’s natural current and following the guide to the other side.
 You don’t have to know what you’re doing, believe me.

 Hell, yes!
-I know I just made it sound miserable but Silfra is so, so, so, so cool.
+I know I just made the incredible cold in combination with the dry suit sound miserable but Silfra is so, so, so, so cool.
+No pun intended.

 Silfra is located in Thingvellir National Park, which is a UNESCO World Heritage Site.
 I know DIVE.IS offers a more comprehensive snorkeling tour than the one I did.
 This tour also includes quick sweep of the park if you’ve limited time in Iceland.